dmytro-anokhin/url-image/README.md

 Sample code, try isolating it so it compiles without dependancies;
 Test data: if you use public resource provide URLs of the images.

+Please make sure there is a reproducible scenario.
+Ideally provide a sample code.
+And if you submit a sample code - make sure it compiles ;)

 ## Requesting a Feature

 Use GitHub issues to request a feature.